-The staff were aware of the Serious Incident Framework and recorded, responded to and discussed all incidents to reduce risk and support future learning in line with the framework.
+The incident reporting policy referred to the Serious Incident Framework and outlined how they should be recorded, responded to.
+This was to reduce risk and support future learning in line with the framework.

 There were adequate systems for reviewing and investigating when things went wrong.
 The practice learned and shared lessons identified themes and took action to improve safety in the practice.